Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 It is a good source of iron, a vital nutrient for red blood cell production.
 Including chiku in the diet can help prevent iron deficiency anaemia and boost energy levels.

-The natural compounds found in chiku possess properties that are known to soothe the nervous system, leading to a reduction in stress levels.
-Regular consumption of chiku can also aid in the promotion of relaxation and overall feelings of well-being.
+The natural compounds in chiku soothe the nervous system, reducing stress levels.
+Regular consumption can also help promote relaxation and overall well-being.

-The nutrient profile of chiku includes vitamins and minerals that support optimal brain function.
+Chiku’s nutrient profile includes vitamins and minerals that support optimal brain function.
 It can enhance cognitive abilities, memory, and overall mental well-being.

 Chiku is rich in antioxidants, such as vitamin E, which help neutralise free radicals and protect the skin from premature ageing.
 Regular consumption of chiku can help maintain youthful-looking skin.
-Anti-ageing properties are also among the benefits of sapota fruit.
+Sapota fruit is also known for its anti-ageing properties.

 Natural sugars and calories in chikoo, such as fructose, provide a quick and sustained release of energy.
 It can be a healthy, refreshing snack to combat fatigue and boost vitality.